keix/zali/README.md

-# Tiny Lisp Interpreter in Zig
+# ZALI is Zig-Allocated Lisp Interpreter
 This repository contains a simple Lisp interpreter written in Zig.
 It is designed to demonstrate core Lisp concepts and serve as a learning tool for both Lisp and Zig programming.
 This implementation supports basic Lisp functionality, making it an excellent starting point for exploring both languages.

 ## Features